fleschutz/my-backups/README.md

 ---------------------
 1. Insert the correct(!) backup disk into your computer.
 2. Manually copy (not move!) the missing files and folders from the backup disk onto your media.
-3. Eject the backup disk and store it in a safe place.
+3. Eject the backup disk and store it in a safe place again.